-Dr. Susan Forquer Gupta, AIB-SE 2016 Conference Chair
+Dr. Jun Wu, AIB-SE 2020 Conference Chair

 Mo Sepehri has a double Ph.D. from Indiana University, Bloomington, and has over 30 years of experience in market analysis and research.
 Prior to his graduate education, Mo served at several international corporations as the Director of Marketing, Director of the International Division, and the Assistant General Manager (VP level).
 He is a consultant and research analyst to business corporations, and has served as expert advisor and consultant to a number of city, county, and state governments in the areas of consumer research, transportation, market feasibility, economic impact and the “Blue Laws”.

 Mo has written numerous scholarly works that have been published in professional publications.
 The ranges of topics include information technology and global business, leadership for the twenty first century, curriculum studies, behavioral and consumer market studies, and securities and exchange market analyses.
 He has been acknowledged in the Journal of Operations Management as an “outstanding contributor” on several occasions.
 Mo is a member of China Business Education Council in Jacksonville and is a board member/executive officer of the Academy of International Business–Southeast (USA) and he currently serves as the treasurer.
 He also serves on the Executive Board of the International Visitor Corps in Jacksonville and he has the designation of Citizen Diplomat by the U.S. Department of State.

 Dr. Assouad has been teaching, researching and serving in the academic world for over 7 years.
 Dr. Assouad believes that all three pillars of advanced learning work synergistically together, and that being active in each arena is imperative, this is reflected in Dr. Assouad’s diverse research and community engagements.